 RMA of NY has been acknowledged by the Human Rights Coalition as a “Leader in LGBT Healthcare Equality” as a result of our inclusive policies and continued commitment to training, education, and outreach.
-We care equally about all of our patients and are proud to offer inclusive care to all prospective parents.

 Whether you are single or coupled, we are here to support you along your journey to starting a family.
 Treatment models exist to meet the needs of single or partnered patients before, during, or after medical transition.

 Fertility treatment for trans women and trans men can allow you to have a baby in cases where healthy eggs or sperm are available, whether they are harvested or banked samples.
 Eggs or sperm preservation is best performed in advance of your medical transition, as hormone regimens affect reproductive function and preservation.
 Freezing sperm or ova (eggs) is simpler and statistically more effective before hormone therapy begins.

 In the case of trans women with testes, parenting a biological child is a direct process.
 The same goes for trans women who have sperm banked.
 If your partner has a viable uterus, they may desire to carry the child to term after insemination.
 If need be, surrogate matching services are available to pair you with a woman able and willing to carry the pregnancy to term.

 Estrogen will reduce the testicular volume of trans women.
 If you decide to freeze your sperm after beginning hormone therapy, a temporary pause in your hormone therapy may be necessary in order for you to produce an optimal specimen.
 Barring that, using weak sperm samples or surgical extraction of sperm cells may be employed.